adinitzan/aws_cli_python_project/README.md

 2. Run the script:
 python aws_cli_automation.py

-please choose a service to work on:
+choose a service to work on:
 1. Instances
 2. S3
 3. Route53